nicnocquee/nicnocquee.github.com/_posts/2015-10-17-game-making-diary-crash-on-android-when-calling-opengl-from-java.markdown

 {% endhighlight %}

-Then in some C++ header file, add the interface declaration for `showOptions` with Java full-path classname like so.
+Then in some C++ header file, we need to add the JNI declaration for `showOptions` method with Java full-path classname.
+To get this, run the following from `proj.android` directory.

+{% highlight sh %}

+javah -classpath bin/classes:src org.cocos2dx.cpp.AppActivity

+{% endhighlight %}

+That `javah` command will create a new file called `org_cocos2dx_cpp_AppActivity.h`.
+You can simply include this header in your project, or just copy the interface declaraions and paste them in your own header file.

 {% highlight cpp %}